PnTMC/Verity-Bedrock-Edition-Setup-Guide/README.md

 ```

 > [!IMPORTANT]
 > Microphone / !talk is NOT supported on iOS (aShell).
-Type chat normally to Verity, or use !verity <text>.
+Type chat normally to Verity

-> [!NOTE]
-> If cd Documents/verity-ios-setup fails, run ls / pwd in aShell to find the folder, then cd into it.

 > [!NOTE]
 > After you run start_ios.sh, open Minecraft on the same iPhone, install the add-on, enable Beta APIs, and turn on Cheats